golobby/orm/README.md

 func main() {
   orm.Initialize(orm.ConnectionConfig{
-    //Name:             "default", You should specify connection name if you have multiple connections
+    // Name:             "default", You should specify connection name if you have multiple connections
     Driver:           "sqlite3",
     ConnectionString: ":memory:",
   })